bdamage/gamescanner/README.txt

 After a compilation you need the files inside the redist folder.
-You can copy them to Release or/and Debug folder.
+You can copy them to Release or/and the Debug folders.

 Directories global vars